5 easy LEGO games for kids (that parents will love too)

 LEGO game #5: Outdoor color hunt with LEGO bricks

-• small LEGO bricks of different colors (we used approx. 50 bricks for 3 players)
+- Small LEGO bricks in different colors (around 50 bricks for 3 players)

-• a small transparent bag or container for holding the bricks during the walk (we used a ziplock bag)
+- A small transparent bag or container for holding the bricks (e.g, a ziplock bag)

-• During the family walk, invite all players to search for objects that are the same color as the LEGO bricks in your bag.
+- During a walk, players search for objects that match the colors of the LEGO bricks in the bag.

-• The game ends when there are no more bricks left in the bag or when the walk ends.
-The winner is the player with the tallest tower of bricks.
+- The game ends when there are no more bricks left or when the walk is over.

 More LEGO games for kids